copperspice/copperspice/README.md

 framework into a set of libraries for C++ developers.
 We are accomplishing this by leveraging modern C++ functionality, new technology, and modern tooling.
 CopperSpice currently requires C++17 or newer.

-The libraries avaiable in CopperSpice include:
+The libraries available in CopperSpice include:

  * CsCore
  * CsGui